 In the course of researching for a book, you often stumble across fascinating real life stories.

 Meet Bertha Benz, Karl Benz’s wife and a true heroine.
 In 1888, she became the first person to complete a long distance trip by automobile.
 In an effort to support and publicize her husband’s work and without telling him (she left him a letter) or the authorities, she took her two sons and drove the motorwagon 66 miles through Germany to visit her mother.
 Along the way she unclogged a fuel pipe with a hatpin and used a garter to repair the ignition.
 By the time she returned home she had driven over 120 miles.
 Today, motorists can travel the path of her historic trip on the Bertha Benz Memorial route.
 Honestly, you can’t make stuff like this up.

 By the way, this isn’t the first time I’ve had a hero involved with horseless carriages.
 In The Princess and the Pea, the hero—a down on his luck earl—was working on his own automobile.
-That was set in 1895 and the world of horseless carriage had come a long way for 1887.
-By the way—a new print edition of The Princess and the Pea comes out in September!
+That was set in 1895 and the world of horseless carriages had come a long way from 1887.

 If you’re visiting Millworth Manor in advance of something like, oh, say a wedding you’re going to be in for a number of other events, gatherings and parties including at least one garden party.
 But at Millworth in 1887 that also means croquet and tennis.